Play-Devs/challenges/DOC_EXAMPLE.md

-# 📌 Nome do Projeto: Web Solutions para o Mundo Real
+# 📌 Nome do Projeto

 ## 📋 Resumo do Projeto